AlaaHalumi/2gatherapi-js/README.md

 <div>
 <h2>tg-img: </h2>
-<p>this element allowing create img with box modal that display specify text </p>
+<p>This element is an image for a book, after you click on it it'll open a modal with the text for this spicific book. </p>
 <h3>Object Property:</h3>
 <h4>imgAttribute - initial img attribute</h4>
 <h4>path - path of the text that display in box modal</h4>
 <h4>img - img location</h4>

 <h3>Example:</h3>
 <p>